jhadden04/lichess-ratings-to-openings-analysis/README.md

 # Results

-(You need light mode on to see the axis or you can click and view the graphs in another tab)
+*To see the axis: turn on light mode or click on the graphs and view them in another tab*